I’ve had some pretty great conversations with Uber drivers in my time.

 I like to think I’m a pretty good passenger, too, with a 4.87 rating to show for it (mind the humble brag).

-When I heard the app was launching a “quiet mode”, my first thought was “Hell to the yes”, before the disappointment of realising it’s only being offered for premium customers in the US.
+When I heard the app was launching a “quiet mode”, my first thought was “Hell to the yes”.